-ID# Date Requester Questions/Comments Response Responder Date Responded Response Status 5.09 2/26/2020 Barbara Keegan to be provided at the next meeting.
+ID# Date Requester Questions/Comments Response Responder Date Responded Response Status 5.09 2/26/2020 Barbara Keegan Request for a time frame of the community benefits discussion to be provided at the next meeting.
 Opportunities to include community benefits will be discussed at future SEC meetings following presentation of the DCA plans for the initial options.
 If there are items related to consideration of developing community benefits as part of an option, please consider submitting this comment through DWR's CEQA scoping process.
 Luke Miner 3/11/2020 Responded 5.10 2/26/2020 Karen Mann Could members have a tour of the proposed intake sites in order to better understand where the facilities would be sited?
 DCA will add a tour of the proposed intake sites to the list of tours DCA staff is currently arranging.
-Responded 5.11 2/26/2020 Karen Mann the Water Resources Control Board and Delta Stewardship Council during the WaterFix project.
+Responded 5.11 2/26/2020 Karen Mann At the last meeting, a letter from a member was shared that said the intakes at these locations could not be approved by the Water Resources Control Board and Delta Stewardship Council during the WaterFix project.
 What has changed since the previous project to make the proposed intake sites viable?
 This statement does not accurately reflect the history of the California WaterFix project.
 During the previous California WaterFix project, the evaluation of the application for Change in Point of Diversion to the State Water Resources Control Board (SWRCB) and the appeal of the Certification of Consistency by the Delta Stewardship Council were not completed because the California WaterFix project was withdrawn.
 Although there were many questions discussed in hearings conducted through these processes and requests for additional information, the change petition and Certification of Consistency process did not make final findings regarding on the previous project.
 As the Delta Conveyance Project continues, new water rights applications and Certification of Consistency, as well as many other permit applications, are expected to be prepared for review by the regulatory agencies.
-Carrie Buckman 3/11/2020 Responded 5.12 2/26/2020 David Gloski ranking criteria.
-In one of the previous meetings a comment was made about staying out of environmental considerations.
-How can at least some high-level aspects of environmental considerations be completely disregarded in the ranking of potential sites?
-The DCA siting analyses presented at the SEC are focused on design and construction considerations of physical facilities.
+Carrie Buckman 3/11/2020 Responded 5.12 2/26/2020 David Gloski · The DCA siting analyses presented at the SEC are focused on design and construction considerations of physical facilities.
 Environmental considerations will be evaluated as part of CEQA and may require iterative review of sites through the engineering siting studies.
 The EIR will describe impacts to the physical, biological, and human environment, including considerations for heritage uses, related to construction and operation of the proposed project and the alternatives as part of the EIR.
 This comment is related to the scope of DWR's EIR; please consider submitting this comment through DWR's CEQA scoping process.
 Luke Miner 3/11/2020 Responded